 - Hyperprolactinaemia There are other women who lose their ability to ovulate because they produce too much prolactin (the milk hormone).
 This can be a side effect of certain prescription medication, due to thyroid or kidney disease, or as a result of a small growth on the pituitary gland.

-If you struggle to ovulate on fertility drugs like Clomiphene, we will try to induce ovulation through gonadotrophin therapy.
+If you struggle to ovulate on oral fertility drugs, we will try to induce ovulation through gonadotrophin therapy.
 The drug used in this case is recombinant FSH (Follicle Stimulating Hormone) which is given as a subcutaneous injection daily into the thigh or the abdomen.
 These injections commence on day 2 or 3 of your menstrual cycle.

 The ovulation induction process looks like the below: